nmodena/learning-k8s/metallb/README.md

 web-server   LoadBalancer   10.152.183.250   172.16.24.0   80:32130/TCP   15s
 ```

-and the external-IP assigned it's the first of metallb pool
+and the external-IP assigned it's the first of "my-ip-space" metallb pool

 ## 6 - check BGP advertisement and service reachability